-One of the big problems with reading mode is that there is no standards for how it’s supposed to work, and I can find little evidence of cooperation between the different reading mode parser vendors.
-More worryingly, only Microsoft has ever published any documentation about how their reading mode work and how web developers can target it; yet theirs is the parser that there is the least information available about.
+One of the big problems with reading mode is that there’s no standards for how it’s supposed to work, and I can find little evidence of cooperation between the different reading mode parser vendors.
+More worryingly, only Microsoft has ever published any documentation about how their reading mode work and how web developers can target it; yet theirs is the parser that there’s the least information available about.

 Ideally, web developers should be able to deliver a consistent and good user experience for their users in reading mode.
 However, web developers who want to support reading mode have a tedious job of testing and retesting across all the different reading modes; all of which behave differently and have different and even conflicting ideas on the way documents should be structured.

 The majority of web browsers don’t set a custom URI for content displayed in reading mode, but all the market leading browsers do — yet they’ve been unable to agree on what URI to use.
 An agreement on what URI to use would mean websites, or even external programs, could link directly to a page in reading mode.
 This is indeed possible in some browsers, but only Safari and Microsoft Edge have registered their reading mode URIs in the operating system and enabled other programs to open pages directly in their reading modes.

 Reading mode is unreliable for users as even though they’ve experienced that it works on a given website before, they never know whether the button will appear in their browser or whether the whole article will be included once they click it.
 Clicking on the reading mode button is always a bit of a gamble.